pnvang/mnbooth/_posts/2019-07-23-why-photo-booths-so-popular.markdown

 2 - **It creates a great keepsake** — for you and your guests.
 People will appreciate having a photo of themselves with their friends, their kids, or their date.
 But even if they don’t care about that, you will love having fun pictures of your guests.

-3 - **It’s suitable for all ages.** You don’t have to be young to enjoy a photo and your aunt might not want to dance to Rihanna!
-She might want to take this ‘photo opp’ with her niece and both of them have memory and print to share.
+3 - **It’s suitable for all ages.** You don’t have to be young to enjoy a photo and your aunt might not want to dance to David Yang!
+She might want to take this photo opportunity with her niece and both of them have memory and print to share.

 4 - **It’s a talking point.** Guests love to show others how their photos turn out and start conversations between people who may not know each other.